 - you might have been too ambitious in the common wavelength range.
-Try reducing it. - check the flags in your catalog (there are not all F for some reason, aren't they?) - Curved slits: you picked the object and are now clicking madly in the 'Curved Slit' window to determine the fancy curved slit, but no little dots appear.
+Try reducing it. - check the flags in your catalog (they are not all F for some reason, are they?) - Curved slits: you picked the object and are now clicking madly in the 'Curved Slit' window to determine the fancy curved slit, but no little dots appear.
 We have not found out why this happens every now and then, but we know that even if you do not see them, they are there (spooky).
 Try defining a few (virtual) points and click 'View/Fit' that should work. - There are occasions in which the subroutine/algorithm used to optimize the slit positioning, SPOC, does not converge.
-In such cases you will see a core dump message.
+In such cases you will see a core dump message saying 'Child process killed'.
+It does not only happen if there are too many compulsory ("C") targets but also if there are too many reference ("R") or forbidden ("F") targets.
 One of the possible reasons is that the number of compulsory ("C") targets is too large.
 Try to solve this problem by reducing the number of ("C") targets changing the flag from "C" to "S" for a subset of them.
 If you still have problems please contact ESO's User Support at usd-help@eso.org for a possible workaround.